5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

  "Foo  Goo"
 ~~~

-I> Specifying a vector of text vectors is internally processed like a file with multiple records.
+I> A vector of text vectors is internally processed like a file with multiple records.

 Because the `.` does not match end-of-line it finds `"Foo` but then stops rather than carrying on trying to match the pattern with `Goo"`, so no hit is found.

-With the "DotAll" option --- which defaults to 0 --- we can tell the RegEx engine to let `.` even match the end of a line:
+With the DotAll option --- which defaults to 0 --- we can tell the RegEx engine to let `.` even match the end of a line:

 ~~~
       '".*"'⎕R''⍠('DotAll' 1)('Mode' 'D')⊣'"Foo' 'Goo "'
  
 ~~~

-Note that we had to specify the "Mode" option as well because `DotAll←1` is invalid with `Mode←L` and that's the default.
+Note that we had to specify the Mode option as well because `DotAll←1` is invalid with `Mode←L`, which is the default.

 It is important to understand the different modes and their influence on `^` (start of document or line), `$` (end of document or line) and `DotAll` see [Document mode](#) for details.